DensoITLab/weighted-fleiss-kappa/README.md

 # weighted-fleiss-kappa
-Library for estimating inter-annotator agreements of dialogue breakdown error category labeling by weighted Fleiss' kappa coefficient.
-See the reference for the task description and the defnition of weighted Fleiss' kappa coefficient.
+This ia a library for estimating inter-annotator agreements by weighted Fleiss' kappa coefficient.
+See the reference for the defnition of weighted Fleiss' kappa coefficient.

 # Usage

-For estimating inter-annotator agreements, execute the following from the command line:
+For evaluating inter-annotator agreements, a following command line tool is provided:

 >`java -Dfile.encoding=UTF-8 -cp [CLASSPATH] jp.co.d_itlab.dbdc.tool.IAATool -s maa -dic [DIC_DIR] -c INT -a [ANNOTATORS] -i [INPUT_DIR] (-l [LOCALE])`